brianzhouzc/Airbnb-Big-Data-Mining/RUNNING.md

 # Running ETL locally
-All commands should be executed on the root of the repository
+All commands should be executed on the root of the repository.

+All required python packages are listed in `requirements.txt`.
+Use `pip -r requirements.txt` to install the neccessary requirements

 ## 1.Airbnb listing
 `spark-submit ./codes/ab_listing/listing_etl.py ./datasets/inside_airbnb/listing_ud/raw ./output_airbnb`